Does This Insta Mean Hilary Duff & Matthew Koma Got Married?

 The couple met and started dating in early 2017 and welcomed a daughter, Banks, in October 2018.
 Duff also shares a son, Luca Cruz, with her ex-husband, Mike Comrie.

-Duff gushed about Koma in a Father’s Day tribute on Instagram, calling him the “most natural papa bear I’ve seen.”
+Duff gushed about Koma in a Father’s Day tribute on Instagram, calling him the “most natural papa bear I’ve seen.

 "You always put us first.
 You know exactly what to say.
 Affectionate beyond.
 Calm and strong,” Duff wrote.
 “The kids don't even know how lucky they are that it's you.... but they will.
 It's a gift I get to witness everyday.
 We love you more than words."